pbarnard1/py_flask_may_june_2023/lectures/week5/Week5ThursdayOutline.md

-# Python PT - outline for Week 5: Wednesday, June 7, 2023
+# Python PT - outline for Week 5: Thursday, June 8, 2023

 ## Reminders:
 - Please remember to get an early start with assignments and discussion topics every week!